1UC1F3R616/Google-Forms-Spam/README.md

 - This method works even if you are uploading an image or whatever...
 It simply works
 - I haven't improved it or upgrade for user convinience becuase it's very basic to use, ready to use in 1 minute
 - Again, It works for any google form that don't have Gmail Verification.
 With any type of params in form :)
+- Use Network tab to get the required parameters we need to fill in the script, If that's a low level hack for you then Intercept with Burp to get the required parameters

 ## Some Helpful Libs
 - fastProxy: get proxy on go